 Hello, and welcome to “the shape of things to come”.
-This is a place to share and grow ideas about how to build the kind of future I’d like to see: one that’s environmentally and economically sustainable, socially connected and joyful.
+This is a place to share and grow ideas about how to build the kind of future I’d like to see: one that’s environmentally and economically sustainable, socially connected, joyful and meaningful.

 Join the conversation: